Kappa-Dev/KappaTools/dev/tests/webapp.md

 - Contact map is present, see that it changes when clicked on - interactive mode - show all states
 - zoom with mouse wheel, reset with button `Reset Zoom`
 - export to svg and check the picture
-- Go to influences: is it populated?
+- Go to influences: click on a Navgation control. does it populate?
 - Change rendering to graph, change accuracy to high, see that it changes; play with size radius controls
 - Change back to Tabular, click Track cursor. click on different rules in the editor to see that it changes in the subpanel; click on previous/next similarly
 - export to json and check that info is present in the file